We have already explained the case for Calvinism (see “Calvinism versus Arminianism”). Here we will give the biblical case for the Arminian view.

 PRINCIPLE #3: The “all believers” or “those believers” principle.

-Sometimes difficult passages refer to the original audience, rather than to modern believers.
+Sometimes, difficult passages refer to the original audience, rather than to modern believers.
 Therefore, in interpreting difficult passages, ask yourself if this passage is referring to all believers throughout human history, or if it is referring to those specific believers at the time.
-This is especially important when reading promises made to the Twelve or to Paul.
+This is especially important when reading promises made to the twelve disciples or to Paul.

 PRINCIPLE #4: Predestination is based on God’s foreknowledge principle.